 “I was first diagnosed with appendicitis, but after further scans, the doctors said it was an ovarian cyst and an unknown tumour they couldn’t identify, that had to be surgically removed, they still did not know it was fibroid at that time.

-“The scan showed that the tumour was eight centimeters at the time of the diagnosis but there was a two-week strike by the government medical body in the country, I had to go home.
+“The scan showed that the tumour was eight centimetres at the time of the diagnosis but there was a two-week strike by the government medical body in the country, I had to go home.

-“I went back after the strike was called off, but by then, the tumour had grown to 24 centimeters, the scan showed that my uterus was pushed out of the right position and my organs were somewhat displaced, they were not in the normal positions.
+“I went back after the strike was called off, but by then, the tumour had grown to 24 centimetres, the scan showed that my uterus was pushed out of the right position and my organs were somewhat displaced, they were not in the normal positions.
 The pain was excruciating.